 The impacts of weather on energy systems in a future climate will become increasingly significant.
 The 2017 Finkel review into the Future Security of the National Electricity Market identified a need for improved climate data for the sector.

 The Electricity Sector Climate Information (ESCI) project aims to improve climate and extreme weather information for the electricity sector.

 The ESCI project provides information for the electricity sector on likely future climate change scenarios.
 This will assist the National Electricity Market (NEM) in being more resilient to climate change and extreme weather events.
 In turn this will help make the national grid more reliable.

-The project is being undertaken by CSIRO and the Bureau of Meteorology in collaboration with the Australian Energy Market Operator (AEMO) and is funded through the Department of Industry, Science, Energy and Resources.
+The project was a collaboration between the CSIRO, the Bureau of Meteorology and the Australian Energy Market Operator (AEMO).
+The Australian Government provided $6.1 million over 3 years to 2020-21 for the project, through the Department of Industry, Science, Energy and Resources.

-For further information on the ESCI project you can visit the Climate Change in Australia website.
+Visit the ESCI Portal on the Climate Change in Australia website.